aricbeaver/blog/_posts/2017-09-06-toyota-chinook-paris-restore.md

 I mimicked the same stock wood frame plus the hybrid metal frame.
 A hybrid frame over entirely metal frame is almost required to keep the weight of the pop-up down.
 Another reason to keep the wood frame around the perimeter is because the canvas is attached purely by staples!
 Stapling into metal is quite difficult.
 One other metal bar in the middle was added which is where the two handles on the inside are screwed to; just for a bit more rigidity.
 Same fiberglass strips were used to hold down the wood and metal frame.

-The stock foam installation was used for the most part until running; then some fiberglass insulation was used instead.
+The stock foam insulation was used for the most part until running; then some fiberglass insulation was used instead.
 Next was covering the insulation with the stock fiberglass sheet.
 Applying a bunch of fiberglass resin to the wood frame and a few pieces of fiberglass and weighting it down was the method I used.
 Ideally, one would secure the frame and the sheet at the same time but its not an easy task.

 Securing the canvas and trip is the opposite of removal, stapling each one down (three trips around the roof):